RolfBremer/gloss-awe/README.md

 sample, or may be the result of other operations.

 The pool is then given to the `make-glossary()` function.
 This will create a glossary page of all referenced entries.
-The pool consists of a dictionary of entries.
+The pool consists of a dictionary of definition entries.
 The key of an entry is the term.
-Note that it is case-sensitive.
+Note, that it is case-sensitive.
 Each entry itself is also a dictionary, and its main key is `description`.
 This is the content for the term.
 There may be other keys in an entry in the future.
 For now, it supports:

 - description
 - link